 Greys Court, Henley

 Not only a magically pretty National Trust building and gardens well worth a visit in its own right, but the Greys Court Spinney Woods are a sea of English bluebells, it’s an extrordinariliy beautiful site.
 The walk itself is either a toddler friendly 750 metres or a more stretchy 2-3k depending on how you’re feeling.

 This 400-year-old Woodland Trust site is carpeted with blue beauties in the spring, and has marked trails so you won’t get lost and eaten by the Gruffalo or anything (and please stick to them – apparently rare fauna there is under threat from trampling).
 There’s also a variety of butterflies and birds, including tawny owls.

 Blenheim Palace, Woodstock

 No explanation needed for Blenheim: beautiful heritage site plus bluebells is a dead cert.
-The palace, formal gardens and pleasure gardens are currently closed to the public, but you can still visit Blenheim Park between 10am – 4pm, as long as you keep your distance.
+The palace is currently closed to the public, but you can still visit the formal gardens, pleasure gardens, and park, as long as you book ahead.